Spoiler alert: if you suffer of arachnophobia, this article is not for you!

 - Creeping Summons (Triple, Broodmaster): Restore a spider swarm previously taken down.

 - Gift of the Eightfold Watcher (Quad, Spider Swarm): A bonus attack action.
-On a 6 the target cannot move or disengage or even be further damaged.
+Then roll as many dice as the ability’s value and on a 6 the target cannot move or disengage and gets 10 extra damage.

 Strategy and Tactics for the Tarantulos Brood Warband

 The Tarantulos Brood are a thematic warband with some good strength points.
 However, compared with their brethren in the Red Harvest box set, the Darkoath Savagers, are not as easy to use or beginner friendly.